Anomalous and Linear Holographic Hard Wall Models for Glueballs and the Pomeron: Introduction

-In this work, we consider the inclusion of anomalous dimensions in the conformal dimension of boundary operators in the holographic hard wall model.
-As is well known \cite{Gross:2022hyw}, anomalous dimensions appear in QCD loop corrections, as in the BFKL pomeron \cite{Fadin:1998py}, as well as in string theory and the AdS/CFT correspondence (see, {\sl e. g.} \cite{Gubser:2002tv}).
-As we show here, the introduction of anomalous dimensions in the HW allows the linearization of the corresponding Regge trajectory associated with even glueballs and compare it with the pomeron.
-The results obtained for the glueball masses are also compatible with other approaches, as lattice QCD and the original HW model.
+In this work, we consider the inclusion of anomalous dimensions in the conformal dimension of boundary operators in the holographic HW model.
+As is well known \cite{Gross:2022hyw}, anomalous dimensions appear in QCD loop corrections, as in the BFKL pomeron \cite{Fadin:1998py}, as well as in a semi-classical limit of gauge/string dualities \cite{Gubser:2002tv}.
+As we show here, the introduction of anomalous dimensions in the HW model lead to improvements of the model allowing to match the Regge trajectory of the pomeron, $\alpha(t=M^2)=1.08 + 0.25 M^2$, also obtain good glueball masses when compared with lattice data, and better than the usual HW model.
+In particular, we show that considering the dimension $\Delta$ of the spin $S$ operators as $\Delta=a\sqrt{S}+b$, where $a$ and $b$ are constants, implies asymptotic linear Regge trajectories associated with even glueballs.

-This work is organized as follows.
-In section II, we briefly review the original HW model applied to even glueballs.
-In section III, we introduce anomalous dimensions in the HW and obtain a linear Regge trajectory for even glueball masses and compare it with the pomeron.
-The glueball masses are compared with the original HW and with lattice data.
-In section IV, we present our conclusions.